Participatory culture: Technology

 As technology continues to enable new avenues for communication, collaboration, and circulation of ideas, it has also given rise to new opportunities for consumers to create their own content.
 Barriers like time and money are beginning to become less significant to large groups of consumers.
 For example, the creation of movies once required large amounts of expensive equipment, but now movie clips can be made with equipment that is affordable to a growing number of people.
 The ease with which consumers create new material has also grown.
 Extensive knowledge of computer programming is no longer necessary to create content on the internet.
 Media sharing over the Internet acts as a platform to invite users to participate and create communities that share similar interests through duplicated sources, original content, and re-purposed material.

 Social media

 People no longer blindly absorb and consume what large media corporations distribute.
 Today there are a great deal of people who are consumers who also produce their own content (referring to "prosumers").
-The reason participatory culture is a high interest topic is due to the fact that there are just so many different social media platforms to participate and contribute to.
+The reason participatory culture is a high interest topic is due to the fact that there are just so many different social media platforms to participate in and contribute to.
 These happen to be some of the leaders in the social media industry, and are the reason people are able to have such an advantage to participate in media creation.
 Today, millions of people across the world have the ability to post, quote, film, or create whatever they want.
 With the aid of these platforms, the ability to reach a global audience has never been easier.